Are you familiar with RFID technology? You are probably seeing and using it every day now without even realizing it.

 The U.S. State Department issued rules dictating that all U.S. passports must have embedded RFID tags.
 This secure passport holder contains a layer of RFID shielding that prevents criminals from reading any information stored on your passport.
 Don't travel without this RFID blocking passport holder from Komando shop!

 Smart and fashionable!
-This clutch bag will keep your identity safe and your gadgets charged.
+This wallet and phone stand will keep your identity safe and your phone securely in your hand with the ring grip stand.
 Equipped with RFID blocking technology, this wallet will keep thieves from being able to steal your identity.
-Get your RFID blocking clutch here from Komando Shop.
+Get your RFID blocking wallet and phone stand here from Komando Shop.

 Shimmers: The new way crooks are stealing your credit card info